-Simple – Things are considered simple when you know exactly how to do it (the “known knowns”).
+Clear – Things are considered clear (or obvious) when you know exactly how to do it (the “known knowns”).
 Just follow the recipe (best practices).
 Its the stuff you can standardize, automate.
 All it requires is knowing what you want to do and find the right recipe for it: “sense–categorize–respond”.
 Establish the facts (“sense”), categorize, then respond by following the rule or applying best practice.
 Examples: run a standard test, create production drawings, assemble 2 parts, etc.

 Complicated – When the recipe is there, but unclear which one to use (“known unknowns”).
 The relationship between cause and effect requires analysis or expertise; there is a range of right answers.
 This is where specialists come in, analyse and respond by following a know recipe: “sense–analyze–respond”.
 Assess the facts, analyze, and apply the appropriate good operating practice.
 Examples: trouble shooting/bug fixing, design decisions, failure modes and effects analysis, etc.

 Complex – Things get complex when there is no recipe yet and even more so if conditions change a lot and fast (“unknown unknowns”).
 Cause and effect can only be deduced in retrospect.
 There are no right answers.
 The way forward here is to try stuff (probe, experiment), then see what the outcome is and respond to that: “probe–sense–respond”.
 Examples: people behavior, market changes, new technology, reorganizing, etc.